vincenzo0203/CrimeMiner/README.md

     - Download [Graph Data Science 2.5.0](https://github.com/neo4j/graph-data-science/releases/tag/2.5.0)
     - Add downloaded libraries into <neo4j_folder>\plugins
     - Add following line at the bottom of file <neo4j_folder>\conf\neo4j.conf "dbms.security.procedures.unrestricted=algo.\*,apoc.\*" If you open the README on a editor don't use this "\" in algo. and apoc.
+- Now go to "C:\Program Files\ `<neo4j_folder>`\data\dumps"
+- Insert the file "neo4j.dump" and open CMD
+- Now run the command: "neo4j-admin database dump neo4j" and the database is populated

 ## Start Neo4j
 - Open CMD as Administrator and just execute `<neo4j_folder>\bin\neo4j console` and Neo4j will start listening on the default port with URL "localhost:7474/browser"